 - Yllas, Finland – Rekindle the Christmas magic any time of the year with a visit to Santa, a reindeer or a husky ride while taking in the uncrowded, easy-going slopes. www.yllas.fi

 The Best Family Ski Resorts In Australia And New Zealand

 While Australian and New Zealand resorts do not generally come top of mind for the best places to ski or board, there is an appeal about being able to hit the slopes during Northern summer!

 Mt Hutt, New Zealand – Family-friendly ski resort where kids under 10 ski for free

 Mt Hutt has been voted New Zealand’s best ski resort for seven years running at the World Ski Awards.
-The friendly vibes and Kiwi hospitality are always on display at this conveniently cashless resort located just over an hour drive from Christchurch.
-An on-mountain early childhood centre, Skiwiland, caters for babies and toddlers under 5 years with snow play, on-snow learning experiences and lunch and snacks provided.
+The friendly vibes and Kiwi hospitality are always on display at this conveniently cashless resort located just over an hour’s drive from Christchurch.
+An on-mountain early childhood centre, Skiwiland, caters to babies and toddlers under 5 years with snow play, on-snow learning experiences and lunch and snacks provided.

 How to get there: There are shuttle buses from Christchurch International Airport

 Thredbo, Australia – Ski resort with off-site activities like movie nights, face painting and more